holidayextras/holidayextras.github.com/_posts/2016-05-18-the-group-formerly-known-as-pos.md

 We had a shared role profile that outlined what 'great' looks like for a PO, which listed qualities we need, responsibilities in the role and the approach required to deliver against those responsibilities successfully.

-I became a Product Owner in January 2015 and then Lead Product Owner in October the same year - when I began managing the other PO's, it was clear that what was great for one PO wasn't the same as for another.
+I became a Product Owner in January 2015 and then Lead Product Owner in October the same year - when I began managing the other PO's, it was clear that what was great for one PO wasn't the same for another.

 The first thing that I experienced was that some of the Product Owners' had different responsibilities.
 Some could focus all of their time and attention on the product they were leading on, whereas others' time was split in different directions because of their specialisms or business experience.